jasp-stats/jaspTTests/inst/help/TTestPairedSamples.md

 ##### Descriptive Plots
 - Displays the sample means (black bullet), the % confidence intervals (whiskers) for each measure.

+##### Bar Plots
+- Displays the sample means (grey bars), the x% confidence intervals or standard errors (whiskers) for each measure.
+The x-axis represents the paired variables, and the y-axis the dependent variable.

 ##### Raincloud Plots
 - Displays the individual cases (colored dots), box plots, and densities for each measure.
 The cases from both measures are connected with individual lines.
 The x-axis and color represent the measures, and the y-axis represents the dependent variable.
 Within the box plots, the bold black line shows the sample median, the hinges indicate the 25th and 75th quantile, and the whiskers point to 1.5 interquartile ranges beyond the hinges.
 Densities are estimated using a Gaussian kernel and the bandwidth is determined with the 'nrd0' method (Silverman, 1986).